alcrene/emd-falsify/src/emd_falsify/tasks.md

 ---
     def unpack_results(self, result: Calibrate.Outputs.result_type
                       ) -> CalibrateResult:
+        """
+        Take the compressed result exported by the task, and recreate the dictionary structure of a `CalibrateResult`, where experiments are organized by their value of `c`.
+        """
         assert len(result.Bemd) == len(self.c_list) * len(result.Bconf), \
             "`result` argument seems not to have been created with this task."
         # Reconstruct the dictionary as it was at the end of task execution